Call signs in the United States: Geographical separation of K and W call signs

-Although a long established convention, the K-W division has not always been rigidly followed, and over the years a few exceptions have accumulated.
-One prominent example is KDKA in Pittsburgh, Pennsylvania, which was licensed in 1920 during a short period when new land stations were issued call signs from a block of letters that previously had been reserved for ship stations.
-The FCC has also been lenient in the case of relocations that result in a station moving to the other side of the boundary, especially when close to the Mississippi River.
-The most extreme example occurred in 2013, when television station KJWP was allowed to keep its call letters even after moving from Jackson, Wyoming to Wilmington, Delaware; the station changed its call letters to WDPN-TV in 2018.
+The FCC has also been lenient in the case of relocations that move a station to the other side of the boundary, especially when close to the Mississippi River, and in the two states that are divided by the river, Minnesota and Louisiana.
+The most extreme example occurred in 2013, when television station KJWP was allowed to keep its callsign even after moving from Jackson, Wyoming, to Wilmington, Delaware; the station changed its callsign to WDPN-TV in 2018.